triton-inference-server/backend/README.md

 communicate with Triton.

 Every model must be associated with a backend.
-A model's backend is specified in the model's configuration using the 'backend' and 'platform' settings.
+A model's backend is specified in the model's configuration using the 'backend'(recommended) and 'platform'(legacy field supported for backward compatibility) settings.
 Depending on the backend one or the other of these properties is optional.

 * For TensorRT, 'backend' must be set to *tensorrt* or 'platform' must